-Nutropin AQ NuSpin 10
+Nutropin AQ NuSpin 10 (Subcutaneous, Injection)

-Uses For Nutropin AQ NuSpin 10
+Uses for Nutropin AQ NuSpin 10

 Somatropin is a man-made version of the human growth hormone.
 Growth hormone is naturally produced by the pituitary gland and is necessary to stimulate growth in children.
 Man-made growth hormone may be used in adults or children who have certain conditions that prevent normal growth.
 These conditions include growth hormone deficiency (inability to produce enough growth hormone), chronic kidney disease, idiopathic short stature (unexplained shortness), Noonan syndrome, Turner syndrome, Prader-Willi syndrome (PWS), short stature homeobox-containing gene (SHOX) deficiency, and short stature born small for gestational age (SGA) with no catch-up growth by age 2 to 4 years of age.